LootSafe/LootSafe.MultiLevelMultiSig.contract/README.md

   Check if the user has pending withdrawls in last role.timelock check if withdrawl request + pendingWithdrawl exceeds role.limit

-canApprove (address msg.sender, address requester) check if users role level is less than that of the role provided requester
+isSupervisor (address msg.sender, address requester) check if users role level is less than that of the role provided requester

 createUpdateRole (onlyOwner)